Airfix FW-189: The first model I painted with the colors mixed with white for "scale effect"

 Heller AJ-37 Viggen with scale colors applied

-Scale color is the result of altering the manufactured model paints to achieve on the painted model the effect that atmospheric perspective has on the prototype.
+Scale color is the process of altering the commercially available model paints to achieve on the painted model the effect that atmospheric perspective has on the prototype.
 Generally, scale color is achieved most easily, and very effectively, by adding white to the model paint.
 How much white paint is the question.
 Over the years, I have read of different formulas based on the scale of the model being painted, to determine how much white to add.
 One theory (by Patrick Donahue) is to divide the scale of the model by 2, to get the percentage of white paint to add.
 For 1/72 then, you would add 36% (72/2 = 36) white paint to 64% original color = 100% volume of scale paint.
 Another approach (by Ian Huntley) recommends much less white paint, and at different ratios, based on scale:

 7% white added to achieve 1/32 scale